 A high school student may exempt second semester exams on a course by course basis by meeting the specific requirement of the course:

 - For courses with STAAR assessments:

-- Achieve a Level II on the STAAR End of Course Test and
+- Achieve "Approaches" or "Met Standard" on the STAAR End of Course Test and

 - Be passing the course for the semester